airshipit/shipyard/docs/source/client_user_guide.rst

 Use Case: Ingest Site Design
 ----------------------------
-Shipyard serves as the entrypoint for a deployment of the Undercloud Platform (UCP).
-One can imagine the following activities representing part of the lifecycle of a group of servers that the UCP would serve as the control plane:
+Shipyard serves as the entrypoint for a deployment of Airship.
+One can imagine the following activities representing part of the lifecycle of a group of servers for which Airship would serve as the control plane:

 Definition
   A group of servers making up a ``site`` has been identified.
 Designs covering